Hillary34/alx-system_engineering-devops/0x01-shell_permissions/README.md

-how to execute permission to the owner ,the group owner and the other users to the file hello
+how to set permissions to the file hello